 How do I remain eligible for Youth Allowance if I am enrolled as a student?

-Generally, the Centrelink Youth Allowance for study purposes is only paid to eligible students who are studying full-time.
+Generally, the Centrelink payment Youth Allowance is only paid to eligible students who are studying full-time.
 This means your aggregate enrolment load must be at least 0.375 Equivalent Full-Time Study Load (EFTSL) in each semester.

-If your semester load changes from full-time to part-time it is strongly recommended that you contact Centrelink.
-If your enrolment load falls below 0.375, you will normally cease to be eligible for the Youth Allowance and may incur over payment, which will require repayment to the Australian government.
+If your semester load changes from full-time to part-time it is strongly recommended you contact Centrelink as soon as possible.
+If your enrolment load falls below 0.375 EFTSL, you may cease to be eligible for Youth Allowance and may incur over payment or debt.

-The Student Assist Officers at the UWA Student Guild can help you with Youth Allowance questions.
-They offer assistance with applications, as well as assistance with appealing Centrelink decisions and interpreting regulations and policy.
+The UWA Student Guild can provide advice and assistance with Youth Allowance and other Centrelink queries.
+They can help with applications, appeals and interpreting regulations and policy.

-For further information on Youth Allowance telephone 13 24 90.
+For further information on Youth Allowance contact Centrelink.